SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- The New Living Translation (NLT) is the most readable Bible version on earth according to quantitative linguistic comparison of Bible translations using computerized statistical [analysis](/assets/docs/AnalysisGBI.pdf).
 Since scholarship has proven that we have 99.8% NT textual purity, we can confidently conclude that the most readable version of the Bible, that has also passed our litmus tests, would be the best version for leisure reading. -->

-The NLT Translation has [over 90+ Scholars](https://www.tyndale.com/nlt/meet-the-scholars) from Universities of Cambridge, Oxford, Manchester, Columbia, Westminster, Dallas, etc. The [Filament Study Bible](https://amzn.to/3CcB5Cu) brings even more to the table.
-In addition to the NLT being the most readable Bible version on earth according to quantitative linguistic comparison of Bible translations using computerized statistical [analysis](/assets/docs/AnalysisGBI.pdf).
-Many distinguished scholars including:
+The [**NLT Filament Study Bible**](https://amzn.to/3CcB5Cu) has [over 90+ Scholars](https://www.tyndale.com/nlt/meet-the-scholars) in translation from Universities of Cambridge, Oxford, Manchester, Columbia, Westminster, Dallas, etc. The study brings even more to the table.
+In addition to the NLT being the most readable Bible version on earth according to quantitative linguistic comparison of Bible translations using computerized statistical [analysis](/assets/docs/AnalysisGBI.pdf), many distinguished scholars are worth noting:

 ⚠️ 1Cor.
 6:9 (see [article](https://sevenshepherd.github.io/NLT/))